BecayeSoft/SmartEye/README.md

 # Smart Eye
 An app that collect demographic data using cameras.

+⚠️ Smart Eye is still under development.
+Google Charts have been replaced by Charts which means I have to properly format the data before linking it to the charts once again.

 #### TODO
 - [ ] Use birth date instead of age
 - [ ] Dynamic values